BlitzKraig/fvtt-CommunityLighting/README.md

 Keep in mind that to 'animate' a light, you will need to alter these values based on something else (usually time, often using a wave function).
 You can check `blitzPulseTest` inside `animations.js` to see how the pulse animation works, based on Pulse in Foundry Core.

 You can also use the static methods in `CLAnimationHelpers` to help simplify some of the process.
-See `blitzSimpleFlash` for a fairly easy example.
+See `blitzSimpleFlash` for a fairly easy example, using the `binaryTimer` helper to flip a light between two states at regular intervals.

 >If you've come up with something useful that can be easily re-used by other animations, feel free to add it into `animationhelpers.js`, and it will appear in the `CLAnimationHelpers` class for other authors to use if approved.